 You may be traversing the glacier on a separate rope, or climbing alongside the guide for sections of the day, in order to develop sound judgement and decision making skills in real alpine terrain – see alpine advice article.

-PM Descend to Chamonix, planning session for the final day.
-Overnight in valley.
+PM Descend to Chamonix, overnight in valley.

-Friday PM – course debrief and advice for the future.
+Descend to the valley in the evening and drive back to Chamonix – course debrief and advice for the future.

 Return travel should be arranged on Saturday morning, after your final nights accommodation